© 2025 Michigan State University Board of Trustees

 At some malls, former retail spaces have been turned into selfie stations, indoor trampoline zones and even go-kart tracks — all in an effort to bring people back through the doors.

-Across the state, brick-and-mortar malls are being squeezed by the unstoppable rise of online shopping, changing consumer habits and aging infrastructure.
-Since the 1980s, more than 1,800 malls have vanished nationwide, and Michigan hasn’t been spared.
-(WE NEED THE SOURCE FOR THIS)
+Across the state, brick-and-mortar malls are being squeezed by the unstoppable rise of online shopping, changing consumer habits, and aging infrastructure.
+Retail consulting firm SiteWorks told the Wall Street Journal back in 2022, that since the 1980s, more than 1,800 malls have vanished nationwide — and Michigan hasn’t been spared.

 Over the course of our month-long reporting, WKAR News launched a deep dive into the state of shopping malls in Mid-Michigan.
 Our team fanned out across Ingham, Eaton and Jackson counties to survey mall vacancies, interview local leaders and hear directly from shoppers.
 We also looked at how other malls across the state are adapting in the face of retail’s transformation.